 \section{Fourier uniqueness with perturbed spheres}

 This section is devoted to the proof of Theorem \ref{thm:non-radial-uniqueness-intro}, pertaining to not necessarily radial functions on $\R^d$, where $d \geq 2$.
-We start by applying some of the results proved in \cite[\S 2]{Stoller-fip-spheres}, that allow us deduce an interpolation result for non-radial Schwartz functions on $\R^d$ from corresponding results for radial functions in dimensions $d, d+2, d+4, \dots$, such as the ones in \eqref{eq:interpolation-formula-radial}.
+We start by applying some of the results proved in \cite[\S 2]{Stoller-fip-spheres}, that allow us deduce an interpolation result for non-radial Schwartz functions on $\R^d$ from corresponding results for radial functions in dimensions $d, d+2, d+4, \dots$, such as the ones in part (i) of Theorem A.